Preparations afoot for Trump’s visit

 Trump had agreed to visit Pakistan in reply to an invitation extended to him by Prime Minister Imran during his recent visit to the United States.

-In his weekly briefing with the media here, Foreign Office Spokesperson Dr Mohammad Faisal said Pakistan will grant consular access to convicted Indian spy Kulbhushan Jadhav on Friday (today) but the time and place was not disclosed due to security constraints.
+In his weekly briefing with the media here, Foreign Office Spokesperson Dr Mohammad Faisal said Pakistan will grant consular access to convicted Indian spy Kulbhushan Jadhav on Friday (today) but the time and place was not disclosed for security constraints.

 “As the talks are continuing, we must not prejudge the conclusions”, he said.
 As the Modi government sent additional deployment of 10,000 troops into Srinagar, and Farooq Abdullah and Omer Abdullah rushed to Delhi to meet with Prime Minister Modi, Pakistan says “these measures are interpreted by Kashmiris to mean that the ground is being prepared to counter the fallout after the possible abolition of Article 35-A and 370 which grant special status to the IHK”.